rensftw/.dotfiles/README.md

 ## Scripts
-There are 3 main scripts for managing this setup:
+There are 4 main scripts for managing this setup:
 * `install.sh`:       Installs Homebrew and all formulae/casks defined in Brewfile.
-* `configure.sh`:     Fetches dev tools and sets ups config files.
+* `configure.sh`:     Fetches and configures additional tools.
-* `backup.sh`:        Backs up `Brewfile`, [`Code`](https://code.visualstudio.com/) extensions, and global npm packages
+* `backup.sh`:        Backs up `Brewfile`, [`Code`](https://code.visualstudio.com/) extensions, and global npm packages.
 * `uninstall.sh`:     Removes all global packages, tools, and config files

 Feeling adventurous?
 Try the entire setup as is.
-There are comments/mnemonics for documenting keybindings in `.aliases` (look out for some cool git tricks 🧙‍♀️)
+There are comments/mnemonics for documenting each keybinding in `.aliases` (look out for some cool git tricks 🧙‍♀️)

 ## Tailor this setup to your likes (partial install)
 Feel free to fork this repo and customize it to your own needs 🏎
 Here are some useful tips for getting started:
 * Pick and choose what tools/software to install from [Brewfile](./_homebrew/Brewfile).
-* Directories starting with an underscore (`_`) contain helper scripts/
+* Directories starting with an underscore (`_`) contain helper scripts.
 * All other directories are `stow` packages and contain dotfiles.
 * Stow allows symlinking individual packages, for example: `stow -vt ~ zsh` will symlink only `zsh`-related config files.